 Notes

-- If you don't have dates on hand, you can sub them for ⅛ cup honey
+- If you don't have dates on hand, you can sub them for ⅛ cup of honey

-- really grease the pan you're going to use or use parchment paper to line it.
+- Use a silicone loaf pan or use parchment paper to line it.
 Banana bread sticks.

 - Likewise, be careful taking it out of the pan.
 Use a silicone spatula because it's delicate!